 Backups of all primary servers are run nightly, after business hours, to make sure that all files are closed and available for backup.
 Full backups are done on all primary servers each night, Monday through Friday.
 Incremental backups are permissible on systems that require large amounts of data be backed up in a single evening.
 Full backups are done weekly.
 At the end of the month, full backups are done to a separate series of tapes and labeled with "End of month, year".
-At the end of the year, full backups are to be complete prior to beginning of next business day, currently defined in the GE Attendance Policy as being 7 AM.
+At the end of the year, full backups are done to another separate series of tapes and labeled with "End of year".
+Backups are to be complete prior to beginning of next business day, currently defined in the GE Attendance Policy as being 7 AM.